Modified on: Tue, 13 Feb, 2018 at 5:10 PM

 Let's get a report happening without any aggregation first, then later we'll see how to summarise.

 I'm going to use the ServiceM8 Jobs data source, but you can do similar with a data source from other connectors if needed.
 I will choose columns Job #, Date Completed, and Invoice Amount.
-When I run it for the past 7 days, I get the following:

 Job # | Date Completed | Invoice Amount |